HigherOrderCO/Kind/SYNTAX.md

 Since a `let` is a normal expression like all others, it may be used anywhere an expression is expected.
 This can be useful for example, for defining very complex return types for proofs.
 For example, the following type can be made more readable by adding some `let` expressions:

 #### TODO: Find an example.
-I know we have one somewhere either on Wikind or on Kind1's base.
+I know we have one somewhere either on Kindex or on Kind1's base.

 #### TODO: Write a warning about dups